logicly-au/pmhc-mds-spec/doc/validation-rules.rst

      * and must not be after :ref:`dfn-organisation_end_date`
      * and must not be in the future

-   6. Where :ref:`dfn-previous_suicide_attempts` is recorded as '1: No',
+   #.
+Where :ref:`dfn-previous_suicide_attempts` is recorded as '1: No',
       :ref:`dfn-method_of_suicide_attempt` must be recorded as '0: Not applicable'

 .. _ua-critical-incident-current-validations:

 UA Critical Incident
 ~~~~~~~~~~~~~~~~~~~~

-  1. Refer to :ref:`key-current-validations` for UA Critical Incident Key validations
+  #.
+Refer to :ref:`key-current-validations` for UA Critical Incident Key validations
-  2. :ref:`dfn-episode_key` must be an existing PMHC episode within the PMHC MDS.
+  #. :ref:`dfn-episode_key` must be an existing PMHC episode within the PMHC MDS.
+  #.
+The program type of the linked Episode record must be '9: Universal Aftercare'
-  3. The :ref:`dfn-critical_incident_date`
+  #.
+The :ref:`dfn-critical_incident_date`

      * must not be before 1 January 2019
      * and must not be before :ref:`dfn-referral_date`